onepub-dev/nginx-le/cli/README.md

 If you have rolled your own Docker or docker-compose configuration then you can still use the cli tools if you first run `nginx-le config`.

-If you can't use the Nginx-LE cli tools then you can still using the 'in-container' tools.
+If you can't use the Nginx-LE cli tools then you can still use the 'in-container' tools.

 To manually acquire a command first attached to the Nginx-LE container.